copninixh/PongSawaML/README.md

 # PongSawaML
-PongsawaM(L) is a Thai annal Ayutthaya, Thonburi, and Rattakosin (Rama I).
-This annal writed by Dan Beach Bradley an American Protestant missionary
+PongsawaML is a Name Entity Recognition (NER) project focused on the Thai chronicles of Ayutthaya, Thonburi, and Rattanakosin (King Rama I).
+This chronicle was written by Dan Beach Bradley, an American Protestant missionary.

 ## Data annotations
-The data lable process, I decide to use multi-classes (16 classes) for making The Thai Annals Dataset for Name Entity Recognition Task.
+For the data labeling process, I used multiple classes (16 classes) to create the Thai Annals Dataset for the Named Entity Recognition task.

 #### File formats
 - `Thai_annals.csv` (export as UTF-8) an orginal scrapped from Vachirayan Digtal Library